jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 Watch-based navigation seems particularly well suited for a summertime polar expedition, where the sun's always up and error is minimal.
 Who wants to come with me?

+DISCLAIMER: My understanding may be imperfect.
+I'm fairly new at this.
+{:.tangent}

 [russian-watch-photo]: {{ '/images/raketa-sputnik-watch.jpg' | prepend: site.url }}